entirelymagic/Web_word_scrapper/README.md

 # Web_word_scrapper
-> Taking a website or html content and find the words within it and perform different actions.
+> Taking a website or html content and find the words within it in order to perform different actions.

 > Can list the words from the website and how many times they are used and by significance.